 Astros MiLB Position Review: First Base

-Now that the season is over we will review each position in the minor league system.
-This week we move on to the first base position.
+Now that the season is over we will review each position in the minor league system during the 2019 season.
+This week we will look at the first base position.

 THE REST OF THE PACK